 While the ID attribute has to be unique in a VOTable document, the name attribute need not.
 It is however recommended, as a good practice, to assign unique names within a TABLE element.
-This recommendation means that, between a TABLE and the corresponding /TABLE tags, name attributes of FIELD, PARAM and optional GROUP elements should be all different.
+This recommendation means that, between a TABLE and its corresponding closing /TABLE tag, name attributes of FIELD, PARAM and optional GROUP elements should be all different.